zulip/zulip/docs/chat-zulip-org.md

 To make the best use of your time, we highly recommend that you unsubscribe from streams that you aren't interested in, and mute streams that are only of occasional interest.

+## This is a bleeding edge development server

+The chat.zulip.org server is frequently deployed off of `master` from the Zulip Git repository, so please point out anything you notice that seems wrong!
+We catch many bugs that escape code review this way.

+The chat.zulip.org server is a development and testing server, not a production service, so don't use it for anything mission-critical, secret/embarrassing, etc.

 ## Streams